rikschennink/react-contextual-router/README.md

 React Contextual Router is a contextual routing library for React based on [Conditioner](https://github.com/rikschennink/conditioner).

-Load views based on user context parameters.
+Render views based on user context.

 ## Installation